Alaska to Face Concerning Food Shortages | Toni Koraza | NewsBreak Original

 - Inability to harvest with those outside of the household

 However, store-bought foods also face shortages.
-In addition, supply chains are fractured and facing interruptions owing to canceled flights and Ravn Airlines declaring bankruptcy.
+In addition, supply chains are fractured and facing interruptions owing to delayed flights, airlines going out of business, and pent-up demand.

 Additionally, Alaska has reported low salmon numbers in 2020 and 2021.
 The precise cause is unknown.
 However, climate change and commercial fishing practices certainly impacted the harvests.